MikeCondra/UserManagementAPI/readme.md

 Please open one of these files:

-readmePhase1.md -- full description of steps taken to create the project with initial functionality.
+readmeActivity1.md -- Steps taken to create the project with initial functionality.
 Copilot played a role here.

-readmePhase1.md -- description of how Copilot, GitHub Copilot and Perplexity.ai suggested improvements.
+readmeActivity2.md -- How Copilot and GitHub Copilot suggested improvements, and the debugging that followed.